patrikcze/go-graph/README.md

 Let's see how far we can go. :-)
 I'm messing with this all the time, so appologize for inconsistency.

+# Update 27.2.2023

+- Trying to review and test on Hardware again.
+- Fixing Problems with runner on Github

 # Updates 12.1.2023

 - Created docker-compose.yml to use `multi-container` deployment.